Other form controls

 size attribute provides control over how many options are visible when the select does not have focus.

-By default, a select box only lets the user select a single value.
+By default, a select box lets a user select only one value.
 By adding the

 multiple attribute to the

-<select> element, you can allow users to select several values, by using the default mechanism provided by the operating system (e.g. holding down Cmd/Ctrl and clicking multiple values on desktop).
+<select> element, you can allow users to select several values.
+Users can select multiple values by using the default mechanism provided by the operating system (e.g., on the desktop, multiple values can be clicked while holding down Cmd/Ctrl keys).

 <select id="multi" name="multi" multiple size="2"> <optgroup label="fruits"> <option>Banana</option> <option selected>Cherry</option> <option>Lemon</option> </optgroup> <optgroup label="vegetables"> <option>Carrot</option> <option>Eggplant</option> <option>Potato</option> </optgroup> </select>